hzau-liulab/EGARPS/README.md

 pip install atom3 biopandas fair-esm rna-fm pip install torch==1.12.1+cu116 torchvision==0.13.1+cu116 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu116
 ```
-&emsp;&emsp;We conducted training and testing of EGARPS on Linux with PyTorch 1.12.1 and DGL 1.0.1.
+&emsp;&emsp;We conducted training and testing of EGARPS+ on Linux with PyTorch 1.12.1 and DGL 1.0.1.
 Different versions of these libraries may potentially impact the results.

 3. From docker
 Download docker image from http://liulab.hzau.edu.cn/EGARPS/data.html.